 (v) The Credit Policy Loan Policy and compliances were reviewed periodically;

-(vi) Risk Management Policy was implemented at all critical levels and monitored by theInternal Audit team who places report with the Audit committee and Board.
+(vi) Risk Management Policy was implemented at all critical levels and monitored by theInternal Audit team who places report with the Audit Committee and Board.

 The current policy is to have an appropriate mix of executive and independent directorsto maintain the independence of the Board and separate its functions of governance andmanagement.
-As on 31st March 2016 the Board consists of 7 members.
-Out ofwhich one is the Managing Director two are Whole Time Directors.
-The Whole time Directorsare Women Directors.
+As on

 The policy of the Company on directors appointment and remuneration including criteriafor determining qualifications positive attributes independence of a director and othermatters provided under Sub section (3) of Section 178 of the Companies Act 2013 adoptedby the Board and are stated in this Board report.
 We afirm that the remuneration paid tothe directors is as per the terms laid out in the nomination and remuneration policy ofthe Company.

 The Company keeps its Directors informed of the activities of the Company itsmanagement and operations and provides an overall industry perspective as well as issuesbeing faced by the industry in a proactive manner.